 Empty properties equal empty pockets, so Zumper has focused on creating a product that gets vacancies filled quickly.
 Its Instarent option makes leasing an apartment work similar to making a hotel reservation.
 This makes it possible to fill a vacancy within a day!

 The site does have less than half the traffic of the bigger sites, though, and the Instarent service has limited availability at the moment.
 But the basic service allows you to list a property, screen tenants, and sign digital leases for free.
 Tenants can browse for free, but then pay all the fees for applications and screening.

 While Rentometer provides a quick and easy way to place a listing, the big benefit to landlords is the ability to do rent comparisons.
 This helps you keep your rent competitive and ensure you’re getting everything you can out of your property.

 This does come at a cost, though, with monthly and annual plans.
 But a property search provides a lot of metrics like average rent for an area.
 Potential tenants get some good filtering options like the age of a building to help them find the right place as well.

-Top Rental Listing Sites of 2022
+Top Rental Listing Sites

 When choosing where to list an apartment for rent, it’s important to choose rental listing sites that reach as many people as possible.
 This increases your chances of finding plenty of good potential tenants and getting your property rented quickly to keep the money rolling in.
 Ease of use, cost, and extras like 3D tours can help you decide which are the best apartment rental sites for your business model.